shamsuzzamansadi/MyLinuxConfigFiles/Readme.md

 2. Alacritty
 3. Zsh
 4. Nvim
+5. Fastfetch

-Those 4 are my daily tools that I need for my personal and professional works.
+Those 5 are my daily tools that I need for my personal and professional works.

 **NOTE:** The doom emacs logo came from this repository: https://github.com/jeetelongname/doom-banners